VMLYR/journey-driven-development/en/01_introduction/01_jdd_briefly.md

 For the experience platform, JDD uses a technique we call Content Rocket.
 Content Rocket also begins with the user journey, specifically the audiences and moments discovered by our Content Systems practice.
 We map these to reusable content components that we can combine in different ways to both allow for specialization and maximize reuse.
 We’ve mapped Content Rocket to all of the major experience platforms.
 See Content Rocket topic for details. <!-- todo: add link -->

 None of this is completely foreign.
 We are informed and influenced by the conversations in our software development community.
 These conversations happen at conferences, in chat rooms, on blogs, and in books like this one.
-You can see some of our influences in the bibliography at the back of this book.
+Here are some of our influences:

+1. Agile [@rasmusson_agile_2014] generally and eXtreme Programming [@beck_extreme_2000] in particular
+1. Software Development as Craft [@cunningham_software_2005]
+1. DevOps [@kim_devops_2016]
+1. Automation
+1. Responsibility Driven Design (RDD)
+1. Domain Driven Design (DDD)
+1. Behavior Driven Development (BDD)
+1. Test Driven Development (TDD)

 We have more than 50 team leads skilled in this method which means we can quickly divide and conquer to bring timelines in and tackle emergent opportunities as they arise.
 We've thought a lot about how to create and empower teams so that both experimentation and collective learning grow as your team expands.